 However, these tools focus on duplicate content on your website.
 But in fact, you need to pay attention that “duplicate content” also includes pages that copy content from other websites.
-So to double check that website content is unique, I recommend using Copyscape’s “Batch Search” feature .
+I recommend using Siteliner to find duplicate content, broken links, and more….on your website.

-If you find a piece of text that shows up on another website, search for that text in quotation marks.
+If you find a page on your website has a high percentage of duplicate content then you can check that URL on Copyscape and find the text that shows up on another website, search for that text in quotation marks.
 If Google shows your page first in the results, they will consider you the original author of that page.

 Note: If someone else copies your content and puts it on their website, it's a matter of duplicating their content.
 Not yours.
 You only need to worry about the content on your website being copied (or similar) to the content from another website.

 Most websites will have pages with some duplicate content.
 No problem.
 This becomes a problem when those duplicate content pages are indexed.

 Solution?
 Add the “noindex” tag to that page.
 The noindex tag tells Google and other search engines not to index the page.